tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - B Trees:

 #### Types of binary Trees
+- Perfect Binary Tree: All interior nodes have two children and all leaves have the same depth.
+- complete binary tree: every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible
+- Strict Binary Tree: each node has exactly zero or 2 children.
+- Full Binary Tree: Each node has 2 children and all leaf nodes are at same level.
 - Ordered Search Trees: data values in left sub tree are less than right tree, no duplicates.
 - Expression Tree: Represent Arthematic expression.
 Operands & Operators in nodes.
 - Heap: Data value in any node greater than left sub tree & right sub tree.
 Can be used in Priority queue.